deepakgouda/ornate_labyrinth/content/posts/A-Z AWS Lambda funtions and OpenCV/index.md

 ## Creating a lambda function
 A Lambda function was created from the [AWS Lambda](https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/functions) dashboard specifying the Python environment.
 Detailed description can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html).

 We are offered with a flow of the function starting from a trigger point to the main function followed by its output.
-We are also provided a web editor which supports a function size can upto 3 MB.
+We are also provided a web editor which supports a function size of upto 3 MB.
 Beyond that limit, the functions have to be uploaded as a zip along with the dependencies.
 Zip files of size upto 50 MB can be uploaded directly using the dashboard or AWS CLI.
-Libraries like OpenCV cross beyond 50 MB mark and we upload the function into S3 which is a storage service by AWS.
+Libraries like OpenCV cross beyond 50 MB mark and we upload the function using AWS S3.

-The targeted workflow is to develop code in local environment and use an EC2 instance to install and zip all dependencies(ideally a one-time operation).
+The targeted workflow is to develop code in local environment and use an EC2 instance to install and zip all dependencies(_a one-time operation_).
 Next, the zip would be uploaded to AWS S3 from where the lambda function will be imported.

 #### Errors and troubleshooting
 1. Ensure the following trust policy in case you get errors due to limited execution role